From Hobby To Happiness

 “Well, first.
 You should create another Instagram page, one that will be strictly for your photographs.
 Next, though I’m not a big fan of niches, I believe you should select one.
 But I also suggest you don’t limit your options within it, instead, make them as varied as possible.
 Example, if you’re going to take photos of animals, make sure you include all animals.”

 “I love that idea about not limiting my options, as well as what you said about the animals.
 In fact, I know exactly what I’m going to do.”
 Africa began telling Jackie his plan, and she couldn't stop smiling, as she hung on his every word.

 One year later

-Not only could Africa afford to quit his factory job, but everyone else involved were afforded the same luxury.
+Not only could Africa afford to quit his factory job, but everyone else involved was afforded the same luxury of quitting their 9 to 5 as well.
 Now, they were all living the American dream of entrepreneurship because contrary to popular belief, a 9 to 5 isn’t everyone's vision of a dream job.
 You see, for some, working for themselves is the job of their dreams.

 Africa and Jackie would be married the following year, and they spent their honeymoon in, you guessed it, Africa.